-Place chilled pie on a parchment-lined rimmed baking sheet.
+Place chilled pie on a parchment-lined half-sheet pan.
 Bake until crust is golden, about 1 hour, then loosely cover with tented foil.
 (Alternatively, an empty baking sheet can be placed on the topmost rack of the oven to serve as a shield.)
 Continue baking until filling is bubbling even in the very center of the pie, about 15 minutes longer.
-If crust completely covers filling, bake until pie reaches an internal temperature of 213°F on a digital thermometer.
+If crust completely covers filling, bake until pie reaches an internal temperature of 213°F (101°C) on a digital thermometer.
 The time can vary considerably depending on the thickness and type of pie plate, the amount of top crust, how long the pie was refrigerated, et cetera.

-To Serve: Cool pie until no warmer than 85°F on a digital thermometer, about 3 hours depending on the type of pie plate (at higher temperatures, filling will be runny and thin).
-Slice into wedges with a sharp knife, pressing firmly against bottom and sides of pie plate to ensure the under-crust is completely cut.
+To Serve: Cool pie until no warmer than 85°F (29°C) on a digital thermometer, about 3 hours depending on the type of pie plate (at higher temperatures, filling will be runny and thin).
+Slice into wedges with a sharp knife, pressing firmly against bottom and sides of pie plate to ensure the bottom crust is completely cut.
 If you like, serve with Lemon Chantilly.
-Wrapped in foil, leftovers will keep up to 3 days at room temperature; warm 10 minutes in a 350°F oven to revive crust before serving.
+Wrapped in foil, leftovers will keep up to 3 days at room temperature; warm 10 minutes in a 350°F (180°C) oven to revive crust before serving.

 9-inch pie plate (preferably tempered-glass), pastry brush, rimmed half-sheet pan, digital thermometer